virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-collection.md

 ### Data Generation

-Data generation is also a good MVP step/process, and also could be incorporated as one of your steps during the first few iterations - if you discover or know from observation that the data to hand is not sufficient or correct or even not usable for the end-purpose (see [Research or business questions](#Research-or-business-questions)).
+Data generation is also a good [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) step/process, and also could be incorporated as one of your steps during the first few iterations - if you discover or know from observation that the data to hand is not sufficient or correct or even not usable for the end-purpose (see [Research or business questions](#Research-or-business-questions)).

-It is often considered when a domain or field has limited data or previous experiments or exercises have resulted in a small dataset but the dataset may be some what representative of the domain or problem that is being solved - then Data Generation using existing could be take resort to.
+Data Generation can be useful when a domain or field has limited data or previous experiments, or the exercises have resulted in a small dataset.
+But the dataset may be somewhat representative of the problem that is being solved - in these cases Data Generation using existing data can help.
+This process is also called "synthetic data generation" if the data is generated from scratch, and "data augmentation" if it's generated based on the original data (part or whole).
+See [Data Augmentation for Deep Learning](https://towardsdatascience.com/data-augmentation-for-deep-learning-4fe21d1a4eb9).

 This of course has it's pros and cons - you soon get a lot of data but then is the data biased and in what way?
 Is it balanced or not, if not what to do - all these kinds of questions come to the surface.

 This topic may need a section on it's own but there are many resources and facilities propping up these days that do exactly this, see this resource on [Data Generation](https://github.com/neomatrix369/awesome-ai-ml-dl/blob/master/data/data-generation.md#data-generation).

+An important point to note, in the interest of privacy and ethics, the data is anonymised and/or balanced to reduce any injected bias via this process of data generation.

 [Back to the index](#index)

-### Visualisation
+### Visualization

 "A picture speaks a thousand words" or "A picture is worth a thousand words" or other variants - they all mean the same thing!

-There is a misconception that Data Visualisation takes place towards the end or during some other process in the end-to-end process.
+There is a misconception that [Data Visualization](https://virgili0.github.io/Virgilio/purgatorio/collect-and-prepare-data/data-visualization.html) takes place towards the end or during some other process in the end-to-end process.
 But the fact is, whenever you have data, no matter what state it is in, we can partially (if not fully) visualise it.
 And gain an insight into what it is representing and what state it is in.
 It is an art and not just a science to be able to do this, the science part of drawing pictures from it is more or less solved, but evaluating these pictures and diagrams is another skill.
 And depending on how well one knows their domain may or may not be able to make sense from them -- which again goes back to the [Research or business questions](#Research-or-business-questions).

 But try to visualise as much as possible at every opportunity available, to be able to understand the changing nature of the data to hand.